Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 But when it came down to it, our client’s managers got on board with our new approach when they saw the improved results we were driving.
-By following our new approach, we were able to drive much faster and more widespread end user adoption of the new processes and tools.
+By following our new approach, we have been able to significantly accelerate the adoption of new processes and tools by end users, and teams have been able to experience the results of optimizing their processes.
 Our client and their teams are much more capable of learning these new processes and tools and getting the information they need when they hit a sticking point.

 Over time, our new approach has created some big improvements in our client’s day to day life.
 Specifically:

 - The client’s DevOps transformation began to move much faster due to the detailed documentation and support during educational sessions.

 - Developers and testers refer to our user guides when they need information, instead of wasting time waiting for those answers from our Slack channel.